-- (a) the Previous CSP has outlined to the current CSP the reasons why a Reversal is necessary and why the Customer cannot complete the Reversal Authorisation; and - (b) the current CSP provides agreement to the Previous CSP that the Reversal should proceed. - 4.17.6 If a Reversal Authorisation is completed by the Previous CSP per clause 4.17.5 it must be accepted as a valid Reversal Authorisation and is valid for 60 days from the date of authorisation. - 4.17.7 Reversal Authorisations completed by the Previous CSP shall be subject to the same CA Inspection and Dispute rules described in section 7. - 4.17.8 The minimum content requirements for a Reversal Authorisation where the Customer is completing the Reversal Authorisation are as follows: - (a) an acknowledgment by the Customer that they are authorised to request the Porting of the MSN and that they have not authorised the Port of the MSN, or authorised anyone else to do so; - (b) Previous Request ID(s); - (c) Reversal Authorisation date; - (d) list of the MSN(s) to be Reversed; - (e) Customer's details, including name and company name; - (f) Customer's Authorised Representatives details, including name and authorised representative (where appropriate); - (g) the Customer's authorisation; and - (h) an acknowledgment by the Customer that they are aware that the Reversal of a Port does not impact on the rights, costs and contractual obligations they may have to the current CSP if the original Port can be demonstrated to have been correctly authorised. - 4.17.9 The minimum content requirements for a Reversal Authorisation where the Previous CSP is completing the Reversal Authorisation are as follows: - (a) an acknowledgment by the Previous CSP that they are authorising the Reversal in accordance with clause 4.17.5; - (b) Previous Request ID(s); - (c) Reversal Authorisation date; - (d) list of the MSN(s) to be Reversed;
+- 4.18.5 Subject to successfully completing the steps described in clause 4.18.4 the Reversal Authorisation must be completed by the Previous CSP instead of the Customer in accordance with clause 4.18.9. - 4.18.6 The Reversal Authorisation completed by the Previous CSP per clause 4.18.5 must be accepted as a valid Reversal Authorisation. - 4.18.7 Reversal Authorisations completed by the Previous CSP shall be subject to the same CA Inspection and Dispute rules described in section 7. - 4.18.8 The minimum content requirements for a Reversal Authorisation where the Customer is completing the Reversal Authorisation are as follows: - (a) an acknowledgment by the Customer that they are authorised to request the Porting of the MSN and that they have not authorised the Port of the MSN, or authorised anyone else to do so; - (b) Previous Request ID(s); - (c) Reversal Authorisation date; - (d) list of the MSN(s) to be Reversed; - (e) Customer's details, including name and company name; - (f) Customer's Authorised Representatives details, including name and authorised representative (where appropriate); - (g) the Customer's authorisation; and - (h) an acknowledgment by the Customer that they are aware that the Reversal of a Port does not impact on the rights, costs and contractual obligations they may have to the current CSP if the original Port can be demonstrated to have been correctly authorised. - 4.18.9 The minimum content requirements for a Reversal Authorisation where the Previous CSP is completing the Reversal Authorisation are as follows: - (a) an acknowledgment by the Previous CSP that they are authorising the Reversal in accordance with clause 4.18.4; - (b) Previous Request ID(s); - (c) Reversal Authorisation date; - (d) list of the MSN(s) to be Reversed; - (e) Customer's details, including name and company name; - (f) Previous CSP's details, including name of representative;

-- (e) Customer's details, including name and company name; - (f) Previous CSP's details, including name of representative; - (g) Customer's Authorised Representatives details, including name and authorised representative (where appropriate). - 4.17.10 Carriers and CSPs must not use the Reversal process in circumstances where the Customer has previously authorised a Port and changes their mind. - 4.17.11 The Previous CSP must undertake reasonable investigation regarding the circumstances of the Port prior to the Reversal. - 4.17.12 The Previous CSP must submit a PN indicating that this is a Reversal and follow the Port process described in section 4, with the following exceptions: - (a) the Reversal Authorisation must be used as the CA and must be subject to all CA Inspection and Dispute rules described in section 7; - (b) the transaction must be clearly identifiable as a Reversal; and - (c) the initial Port Request ID must be used in place of the account number or reference detail or date of birth.
+- (g) Customer's Authorised Representatives details, including name and authorised representative (where appropriate). - 4.18.10 Carriers and CSPs must not use the Reversal process in circumstances where the Customer changes their mind and has previously authorised a Port. - 4.18.11 The Previous CSP must undertake reasonable investigation regarding the circumstances of the Port prior to the Reversal. - 4.18.12 The Previous CSP must submit a PN indicating that this is a Reversal and follow the Port process described in section 4, with the following exceptions: - (a) the Reversal Authorisation must be used as the CA and must be subject to all CA Inspection and Dispute rules described in section 7; - (b) the transaction must be clearly identifiable as a Reversal; and - (c) the initial Port Request ID must be used in place of the account number or reference detail or date of birth.

-4.18 Port Recovery
+4.19 Port Recovery

-4.18.1 Where a MSN has been Ported more than once within the previous 180 calendar day period and the Customer claims a number of those Ports were unauthorised, the Previous CSP must undertake reasonable investigation regarding the circumstances of the Ports prior to initiating the Port Recovery process described in clause 4.18.2.
+4.19.1 Where a MSN has been Ported more than once within the previous 180 calendar day period and the Customer claims a number of those Ports were unauthorised, the Previous CSP must undertake reasonable investigation regarding the circumstances of the Ports prior to initiating the Port Recovery process described in clause 4.19.2.